AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-dr.md

 ---
 title: SQL Server Availability Groups - Azure Virtual Machines - Disaster Recovery | Azure
-description: This article explains how to configure a SQL Server availability group on Azure virtual machines with a replica in a different region.
+description: "This article explains how to configure a SQL Server availability group on Azure virtual machines with a replica in a different region."
 services: virtual-machines
 documentationCenter: na
 authors: MikeRayMSFT